-Jessica Morris is our Chief Operations Officer and has worked for the Company since April 2013, first as a consultant (April 2013 - September 2013), then as SVP of Finance (September 2013 - October 2015), followed by Chief Administrative Officer (October 2015 - January 2016), Acting Chief Financial Officer (January 2016 - February 2016), and Executive Vice President, Operations (February 2016 - January 2018).
+Jessica Morris is our Chief Operating Officer and has worked for the Company since April 2013, first as a consultant (April 2013 - September 2013), then as SVP of Finance (September 2013 - October 2015), followed by Chief Administrative Officer (October 2015 - January 2016), Acting Chief Financial Officer (January 2016 - February 2016), and Executive Vice President, Operations (February 2016 - January 2018).
 Prior to joining the Company, Ms. Morris was a Vice President in investment management at Zhong Rong Group.
 Previously, Ms. Morris was a Senior Associate in the Sponsor Finance Group at American Capital, a Vice President of the mezzanine debt fund at Calvert Street Capital Partners, an Associate in the commercial finance department of Silicon Valley Bank, and a Financial Analyst in the investment banking group at Deutsche Bank.
 Ms. Morris earned a B.S. in Commerce and a B.A. in Music from the University of Virginia, where she was an Echols Scholar.

 Bradley Saenger, CPA became our Chief Financial Officer in February 2016.
 Mr. Saenger has worked for us since May 2014, as the Director of Accounting (May 2014 - December 2015) and VP of Accounting (January 2016 - February 2016).
 Between June 2013 and March 2014, Mr. Saenger worked for Shire Pharmaceuticals as a consultant in the financial analyst research and development group.
 Since November 2015, Mr. Saenger has been a director of Tonix Pharma Holdings Limited.
 Between February 2013 and May 2013, Mr. Saenger worked for Stewart Health Care System as a financial consultant.
 Between October 2011 and December 2012, Mr. Saenger was an Associate Director of Accounting at Vertex Pharmaceuticals, Inc. Between January 2005 and September 2011, Mr. Saenger worked for Alere Inc., as a Manager of Corporate Accounting and Consolidations (2007 - 2011) and Manager of Financial Reporting (2005 - 2006).
-Mr. Saenger also worked for PricewaterhouseCoopers LLP, Shifren Hirsowitz, public accountants and auditors in Johannesburg, South Africa.
+Mr. Saenger also worked for PricewaterhouseCoopers LLP, Shifren Hirsowitz, public accountants and auditors in Johannesburg, South Africa, Investec Bank in Johannesburg, South Africa and Norman Sifris and Company, public accountants and auditors in Johannesburg, South Africa.
 Mr. Saenger received his Bachelor's and Honors' degrees in Accounting Science from the University of South Africa.
 Mr. Saenger is a Chartered Accountant in South Africa and a Certified Public Accountant in the Commonwealth of Massachusetts.